kgpatel05/CSC172-Labs/CSC172Labs/src/project1/README.md

+<<<<<<< HEAD
-# Project 1 Encryption and Decryption Algorithm
+#Project 1 Encryption and Decryption Algorithm
-Krish Patel\
+Krish Patel
-CSC172 Data Structures and Algorithms
+CSC 172 Data Structures and Algorithms

 ***
 ### Project Specifications
-This program implements the provided encyrption algorithm allowing for inputs of Strings and Files for encryption and decryption.
+This program implements the provided encryption algorithm.
+The program allows for an file path input for encryption and decryption as well as providing String inputs to the corresponding functions (decryption(), decryptBlock(), encryption(), encryptionBlock())